 As a Scottish Public Authority, Link is subject to the Freedom of Information (Scotland) Act 2002 and the Environmental Information (Scotland) Regulations 2004.

 - Who are we?

 The Link group of companies is committed to protecting your privacy.
-The Link group is made up of Link Group (the parent company), Link Housing Association, LinkLiving, Link Property, Horizon Housing Association, Larkfield Housing Association, West Highland Housing Association and Lintel Trust.
+The Link group is made up of Link Group (the parent company), Link Housing Association, LinkLiving, C~urb 6 Limited, Horizon Housing Association, Larkfield Housing Association and West Highland Housing Association.
 Each member of the group is registered as a controller with the Information Commissioner’s Office [ICO].

 Each Link group company has entered into a Data Processing Agreement with the other Link companies, which sets out clearly how and why information may be shared.
 This ensures that we can provide you with the services you expect from us at the same time as meeting our data protection obligations.